alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 <details>
   <summary>Additional hints</summary>

+- If the robot enters the control room, all of the controls will fail, then you die (game over).
-- The robot will get more aggresive to get to you with each hour passed.
-(Each hour takes ~50 seconds.)
+- The robot will get more aggresive to hunt you with each hour passed.
+(Each hour takes a bit more than 50 seconds.)
 - The Bluetooth speaker distracts the robot - for most of the time.
 - The door keeps the robot out, but keep the door closed will gradually increase power load.
 - The air vent zapper also keeps the robot out.
 This usually will scare the robot away for a while.